 THREE HOURS TO KILL (1954) --- Dana Andrews rides into town to get even for a botched hanging, hemp scar on his neck reflecting bitter mood.
 The 50's were when adult westerns really got going.
 Everybody wanted the next High Noon.
 Andrews was good in whatever he did --- talk about a star being a whole reason to watch.
 There's also a mystery killer abroad, fair enough to get through a first viewing if not repeat ones.
 Shooting outdoors and in color was adequate to pull 50's westerns across, these plus a meaningful name above titles distinguished them from horseflesh rode gratis at home.
 Columbia has done a fine 1.85 transfer for their On-Demand DVD program.

 CAPTAIN KIDD (1945) --- Charles Laughton approaches comedy for 1945 Captain Kidd-ing that he would surrender to altogether when the character met Abbott and Costello seven years later.
 CL was better on sly setting than outright burlesque, and here he has a vet crew willing to stand down and let the rascal have his head.
-Tissue narrative gives way to Laughton lunacy as he systematically offs his own crew, logic of this elusive but welcome withal as it's Chuck with an upper hand we want.
+Tissue narrative gives way to Laughton lunacy as he systematically offs his own officers, logic of this elusive but welcome withal as it's Chuck with an upper hand we want.
 Randolph Scott isn't named Stolid Hero, but that's the role he got.
 I'll bet Laughton arrived on-set each morn bearing slips of paper with ideas to juice up the day's shoot, and who were producers to deny him?
 This Captain Kidd would surely not have been made short of CL enlisting.
 TCM played it --- quality was OK.

 CAPTAIN CAREY USA (1950) --- Alan Ladd goes back to Italy after the war to find out who betrayed his OSS team.
 There's a girl he loses, finds, loses again.
 The story is messy and pace is slow.
 Director Mitchell Leisen told writer David Chierichetti that he tried to make something of it, but fate and Paramount not-much-caring prevailed.
 Two assets are Ladd and composer Hugo Friedhofer, Ladd doing it all with eyes and jackrabbit motion.
 His quick climb over walls to a balcony look like Doug Fairbanks back on the job.
 Leisen said Laddie's wife came nagging to the set and disrupted hubby's concentration.
-He'd sulk from there to workday's end.
+He would sulk from there to workday end.
 The ball and chain weighed heavy on Ladd.
 Captain Carey's flawed script could be forgiven at his level of star contribution, though.
 Why try harder with AL assurance enough of the boxoffice?
 A few years later would have put Vistavision cameras in Italy for CC-USA.
 This is black-and-white, studio bound, with welcome feel of vintage Paramount, enhanced by Olive's Blu-Ray release.

-I'LL WAIT FOR YOU --- (1941) --- You know it's a Metro B when Robert Sterling is the flashy gangster working at behest of Reed Hadley, fleeing cop Paul Kelly into the rural embrace of Marsha Hunt.
+I'LL WAIT FOR YOU (1941) --- You know it's a Metro B when Robert Sterling is the flashy gangster working at behest of Reed Hadley, fleeing cop Paul Kelly into the rural embrace of Marsha Hunt.
 Her farm folk redeem Bob in furtherance of MGM country-good, city-less so doctrine as expressed in much of their output.
 It's well-known that Metro's low-budgets were everyone else's big spending, so I'll Wait For You doesn't short-change.
 The further reformation of a basically likeable crook was dog-eared from silents, but useful to road-test talent and get return on character faces drawing weekly pay.
-Sterling was OK for utility as Clark Gable's brother here, a discarded suitor there (sometimes both), but others newcoming to Metro were more suitable to leads.
+Sterling was OK for utility as Clark Gable's brother here, a discarded suitor there (sometimes both), but others newcoming to Metro were more suitable for leads.
 Marsha Hunt, also utility, was valued by plain-folk in the audience that identified with her.
 For every Lana Turner, MGM needed three or four Marsha Hunts.
 Code rules won't quite give us an ending we'd like, though being expected helps it annoy less.
 From Warner Archive.

 LAW OF THE BADLANDS (1945) --- Warners did a brace of vest-pocket westerns at two-reel length between the late thirties and mid-forties.
 Early ones had Technicolor lensing and all featured WB stars in development.
 Initially, they were laced with music and dance, that later abandoned for straight action content.
 The series was really an opportunity for Warners to derive stock footage from expensive shoot-ups done previous, thus The Oklahoma Kid, Dodge City, and such got renewed life in short subjects, cast members kitted out in wardrobe having adorned Cagney, Flynn, others in now pillaged highlights.
 Wasn't easy matching Robert Shayne with four and a half inch shorter Jim Cagney, even with Shayne in identical buckskins.